 Attracting the Right Potential Buyers for Your Unique Property

-Now that we have collected the features, found some benefits and aligned them with common needs, we can derive from this information which type of buyer could be targeted via different marketing methods.
+So now, we can derive from this information which type of buyer could be targeted via different marketing methods.

 The potential buyers are likely part of the following three broad interest groups:

 - Large families with a high disposable income